-- Consultant orthopaedic surgeon or one of there team
+- Consultant orthopaedic surgeon or one of their team

 - Nurse practitioner

 - Health care assistant

 - Anaesthetist

 - Pharmacist

-- Clinical outcomes team

-- Research department

-The pre-operative assessment ensures that you are fit for the anaesthetic and your hip replacement surgery.
+The pre-operative assessment ensures that you are fit for the anaesthetic and your knee replacement surgery.
 You will be asked about your medical history and the medicines that you take.
 Please bring your medicines, prescribed and unprescribed, in their original boxes or a complete list of prescribed medicines from your GP.
 Advice will be given if any of your medicines need to be stopped before your operation.
 For example, HRT and oral contraceptive pills may need to be stopped four weeks prior to surgery.

 Your heart, lungs, skin and teeth will be checked.
-You will have blood tests and may have an X-ray taken of your hip.
-You will have swabs taken to test for MRSA and you may have a urine test.
-If your swab result shows that you have MRSA or your urine test shows that you have a urine infection, you will be contacted and the necessary treatment prior to surgery will be explained to you.
-For more information on MRSA please refer to the hospital website.
+You will have blood tests and may have a urine test and an X-ray of your hip.

+Meticillin resistant Staphylococcus aureus (MRSA) is a cause of surgical site infection.
+You will have a nasal swab at pre-operative assessment to ensure that you do not have MRSA.
+If MRSA is detected at pre-operative assessment, you will be informed, and the necessary treatment will be arranged prior to your surgery.

+Meticillin sensitive Staphylococcus aureus (MSSA) is a bacteria that commonly lives on our bodies and can cause a surgical site infection.
+To reduce infections caused by this bacteria, you will be given an antibiotic cream to apply to both your nostrils and an antiseptic body and hair wash to use for 5 days prior to surgery, including the day of your surgery.

 Health problems found from tests carried out at your pre-operative assessment can usually be treated prior to your admission to hospital with help from your GP.